 How can estimated savings be calculated?
 You could do some math and apply this formula:

-Also, incandescent lights burn faster and need bulb replacements more frequently than LED holiday lights, adding to the lifetime cost.
+Also, incandescent lights burn faster and need to be replaced more frequently than LED holiday lights, adding to their lifetime cost.

 Ease of Installation

 LED holiday lights are easier to install than incandescent lights.
-Because they draw less energy, a lot more lights can be connected end to end (45 strands of LED lights vs only 4 strands of incandescent lights).
-This speeds up installation and also eliminates the need for multiple outlets, extension cords and connections, etc.
+Because they draw less energy, a lot more lights can be connected end to end (45 strands of LED lights vs. only 4 strands of incandescent lights).
+This speeds up installation and also eliminates the need for multiple outlets, timers, extension cords, and connections.

 Rated for up to 50,000 hours of life, LED holiday lights are far more durable than incandescent.
-Replacement bulbs won’t need to be purchased as often because LED lights don’t burn out as quickly.
+Replacement product won’t need to be purchased as often, because LED lights don’t burn out as quickly.
 Quality LED lights like ours are made of a hard acrylic plastic, with a one-piece, molded bulb construction.
-This ensures a watertight construction and that the lights are unbreakable.
+This ensures a watertight construction, and that the lights are virtually unbreakable.

 LED lights have a lower fire risk than incandescent lights.
 With incandescent bulbs, most of the energy is converted to heat, but LED Christmas lights are energy efficient and convert most of the energy to light.
 They remain cool to the touch no matter how long they are lit!